 Clay Fab Lab returns to the NCECA Conference for its second year.

 Touch meets technology in rooms A105/106 (Level 1) of the Oregon Convention Center in Portland on Thursday, March 23 and Friday, March 24, 2017.

-With the support of 92Y Virtual Clay, Skutt Kilns, Shapeways, Anne W. Bracker, West Virginia University, and presenting artists, Clay Fab Lab represents a new conference experience with clay, touch, and technology.
+With the support of 92Y Virtual Clay, Skutt Kilns, Anne W. Bracker, West Virginia University, and presenting artists, Clay Fab Lab provides a place where clay, touch, and technology meet.

 Emergence of new technologies and their application to ceramic art and learning represent exciting possibilities that will influence the field’s continued evolution in the 21st century.
 Many of these technologies are becoming more accessible and some are even DIY…

 Visit Clay Fab Lab to explore an innovation space where artists, learners, and teachers will share ideas and methods, while discussing challenges and opportunities of creating with clay in new ways.

 2017 Clay Fab Lab programming has been developed in consultation with Shoji Satake and Kelly O’Briant of West Virginia University.